mejustgopal/C_Programs/README.md

 - 👋 Hi, I’m @mejustgopal
 - 👀 I’m interested in Coding
+- 🌱 So far I have learnt Python,C,Html,Css.
-- 🌱 I’m currently learning C
+- At present, I'm learning Data Structure.
+- Chill guys!
+I'm just a beginner now.

 <!---
 mejustgopal/mejustgopal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.